sahaaninda/Ansi_AV/Day-06/README.md

 - Follow _prereq.md_
 - To be able to connect to AWS > we need _access_key_ & _secret_access_key_.
 To keep these data secret and not expose directly into Ansible Playbook/Roles, we use _Ansible-Vault_ to store them
 - AWS Console > Top right > Username > Security Credentials > Create Access Key

 - While creating Vault, configure the vault.pass file.
-This variable is defined as per the .yaml file
+These variables is defined as per the .yaml file

   ```
   ec2_access_key: <access_key>
   ec2_secret_key: <secret_access_key>
   ```
 - Create a yaml and role

   ```
   vim ec2_create.yaml